-JJ Elliott specialised initially in producing pinions and balance shafts, he progressed to making, and patenting, a weight driven movement which had chimes on tubes.
+Initially, JJ Elliott specialized in producing pinions and balance shafts.
+He progressed to making, and patenting, a weight-driven movement which had chimes on tubes.
 This original Elliott clock was very successful and resulted in considerable trade with America.

 James Elliott's son, Frank Westcombe Elliott, was originally entering the retail trade as, when he was 17 years old, his father bought a partnership with a jeweller called Walden of Brompton Road, London.
 On the 16th April 1904, JJ Elliott died and Frank succeeded him to run the clockmaking business.
 In 1909 the clockmakers company of JJ Elliott amalgamated with Grimshaw Baxter, and the factory moved to Grays Inn Lane, London, in 1911, followed by a further move, in 1917, to larger premises in St Anns Road, Tottenham, London.

 In 1921 the partnership with Grimshaw Baxter was dissolved and Frank Elliott joined a well known firm of Bell Founders and Clockmakers, Gillett and Johnson Ltd, in Croydon.
 In 1923, two years later, he took over their clock factory and formed the famous company of F.W.
 Elliott Ltd. He was joined by his two sons, Leonard and Horace Elliott, who had served their apprenticeships in the trade.
 The third son, Ronald, joined the company in 1929.